squirrelchat/smol-toml/README.md

 - integers can only be between -9_007_199_254_740_991 and 9_007_199_254_740_991 instead of the recommended full 64-bit range
 	- integers outside of this range do raise an error, complying with the specification on this regard

+Otherwise, smol-toml produces valid results (or errors) for all the test TOML files in https://github.com/iarna/toml-spec-tests

 ## Installation
 ```
 [pnpm | yarn | npm] i smol-toml